-In addition, the cornea’s own substance breaks down and liquefies, causing keratomalacia.
+In addition, the cornea’s substance breaks down and liquefies, causing Keratomalacia.

-The resulting cornea becomes totally opaque, which is one of the most common reasons for blindness around the world, especially in developing countries.
+The resulting cornea becomes opaque, one of the most common reasons for blindness worldwide, especially in developing countries.

 The conjunctiva is the thin mucous membrane that lines the inside of your eyelid and covers the front of your eyeball.

-Once the conjunctiva dries, it thickens, wrinkles, and becomes cloudy, while the cornea (the clear layer that forms the front of the eyeball) softens.
+Once the conjunctiva dries, it thickens, wrinkles, and becomes cloudy, while the cornea (the transparent layer that forms the front of the eyeball) softens.

 What Causes Keratomalacia?

 The human body stores vitamin A mainly in the liver.
-Vitamin A plays a major role in the reconstitution of a visual pigment (rhodopsin) within the retinal rods that is required for night vision.
+Vitamin A plays a significant role in the reconstitution of a visual pigment (rhodopsin) within the retinal rods required for night vision.

 It is also essential for the formation and maturation of epithelial cells and the proper development of bones and teeth.

-Sources of vitamin A in the diet include oils from fish liver, liver, whole cow’s milk, other dairy products (eg, butter, cheese), egg yolks, green leafy vegetables, and yellow vegetables and fruits.
+Sources of vitamin A in the diet include oils from the fish liver, liver, whole cow’s milk, other dairy products (e.g., butter, cheese), egg yolks, green leafy vegetables, and yellow vegetables and fruits.

 Keratomalacia is caused by severe vitamin A deficiency in patients with protein-calorie malnutrition.

-There is no medical consensus as to whether vitamin A deficiency is due to a deficiency in the diet or a metabolic inability to absorb the vitamin.
+There is no medical consensus as to whether vitamin A deficiency is due to a defect in the diet or a metabolic inability to absorb the vitamin.

-Primary vitamin A deficiency is common in certain regions where rice is a major component of the diet (eg, East and South Asia); rice does not contain beta-carotene, which the body converts into vitamin A.
+Primary vitamin A deficiency is common in certain regions where rice is a significant diet component (e.g., East and South Asia); rice does not contain beta-carotene, which the body converts into vitamin A.

-It is characterized by a hazy and dry cornea.
+A hazy and dry cornea characterizes it.
 Corneal ulceration with secondary infection is common.
 The lacrimal glands and conjunctiva are also affected.

-Additionally, keratomalacia is common with certain malnutrition disorders that result from insufficient protein and energy intake (i.e., protein-calorie malnutrition, such as kwashiorkor).
+Additionally, Keratomalacia is familiar with certain malnutrition disorders that result from insufficient protein and energy intake (i.e., protein-calorie malnutrition, such as kwashiorkor).

-In such cases, vitamin A deficiency can be the result of dietary deprivation and faulty storage and transportation of vitamin A.
+In such cases, vitamin A deficiency can result from dietary deprivation and faulty vitamin A storage and transportation.

-Vitamin A deficiency and keratomalacia can also be secondary to certain diseases or conditions characterized by insufficient conversion of beta-carotene to vitamin A or impaired storage, absorption, or transport of vitamin A (secondary vitamin A deficiency).
+Vitamin A deficiency and Keratomalacia can also be secondary to certain diseases or conditions characterized by the insufficient conversion of beta-carotene to vitamin A or impaired storage, absorption, or transport of vitamin A (secondary vitamin A deficiency).